 • Identify one or more appropriate organizations to partner with for establishment of a career/workforce development/mentorship program for women in the solar industry, and develop targets and timelines for program implementation.

-Participating in this committee means playing a large role in SEIA’s Women’s Empowerment goals and objectives.
-Please reach out to Dana Sleeper for interest in our committee goals, ideas, and future events.
+Participating in this initiative means playing a large role in SEIA’s Women’s Empowerment goals and objectives.
+Please reach out to Dana Sleeper for interest in our goals, ideas, and future events.
 Also, please note that SEIA's Women's Empowerment Initiative is now part of a broader Community Engagement Committee, where members will have an opportunity to explore and participate in a wider range of activities.

 Please note: You must be member of SEIA to participate on this committee.
 Please contact Thomas Kiggen with questions about SEIA membership, the Women’s Empowerment Committee, and sponsorship opportunities.